Scakah/PCs/enclave/taylor_cane.md

 ## Backstory

-When orbulus was still inhabitable, Taylor was a the most decorated and respected anomaly (read: psion) hunter out there.
+When orbulus was still inhabitable, Taylor was the most decorated and respected anomaly (read: psion) hunter out there.
 Now, as his profession has become considered "sidelined", he sells his skills to the other stellar entities, including the Enclave.

 ## Missions